Here we will tell the story of the beginnings of our church and how we became what we are today.

 Fellowship Hall downstairs was refurbished in 1995.

-We sold the parsonage about ten years ago when we realized it was outdated.
+We sold the parsonage in the late 1990’s when we realized it was outdated.

 A ramp to make our church fully accessible was added in 2005.